-In the case of poorly explained serious injuries or where behaviour concerns arouse suspicion, the Designated Safeguarding Lead or deputy will consult with the DCS Trust MAAP Service (formerly R&R) on 01302 737777.
-If out of hours, the emergency Doncaster Children's Trust Social Care out of Hours team - (ESST) 01302 796000 (after 5.00pm and before 8.30 am weekdays and weekends).

-For advice relating specifically to concerns around the mental health of a child/young person, advice can be provided by ringing the MAAP Mental Health Specialist Advice Line 01302 796191.

-All parents and carers of families can contact the general contact number on 01302 737777.
-All staff are aware of the new MAAP/One Front Door Social Care Referral procedures. https://dscp.org.uk/report-concern
+- If there are concerns that a child has experienced or is at risk of suffering significant harm, or as a professional you have concern around a student's behaviour or poorly explained injuries, the designated safeguarding lead will consult with Doncaster Children's Services Trust (DCST) on 01302 737777. - If out of hours, the emergency Doncaster Children's Trust Social Care out of Hours team (ESST) 01302 796000 (after 5.00pm and before 8.30 am weekdays and weekends). - For advice relating specifically to concerns around the mental health of a child/young person, advice can be provided by ringing the Mental Health Specialist Advice Line 01302 796191. - All parents and carers of families can contact the general contact number on 01302 737777.
+All staff are aware of the One Front Door Social Care Referral procedures. https://dscp.org.uk/report-concern